Search

 Mini Ham and Cheese Frittatas

-Tender little bites of fluffy eggs layered with cheese and studded with bits of ham, fresh parsley and a dash of grated nutmeg – perfect for brunch appetizers or a grab and go for breakfast!
+Tender little bites of fluffy eggs layered with cheese and studded with bits of ham, fresh parsley and a dash of grated nutmeg – perfect for brunch bites or a grab and go for breakfast!

 Cook Time 12 minutes